sirrodgepodge/morgan-body/README.md

     logRequestId: (default: false), setting to true will log "req.id" at the beginning of each line (must be setting req.id elsewhere upstream),

+    logIP: (default: true), setting to true will log request IP,

     logResHeaderList: (default: false), takes in a list of response headers to be displayed in the log.

     logAllResHeader: (default: false), true will log All response headers and take precedence over logResHeaderList; false otherwise.